Seagate/cortx-prvsnr/docs/protecting_os.md

 ### Phase-2: Future release (prior to GA)
-During one of the updates, a special script will be executed to perform reconfiguration of the system in order to make it comply with the original design.
+During one of the updates, a special script will be run to perform reconfiguration of the system in order to make it comply with the original design.

 The script shall perform the following actions: